AseasRoa/DocSchema/README.md

 // TS2322: Type 'string' is not assignable to type 'number'
 ```

-TypeScript will also give you an error if you are not using `PersonSchema` properly:
+TypeScript will also give you an error if you are not using `PersonSchema`
+properly:
 ```javascript
 // Validate
 PersonSchema.validateee(person)
 // TS2551: Property 'validateee' does not exist on type 'DocSchema'.
 Did you mean 'validate'?
 ```

-This means that we can also separate our schemas in a separate file, like this:
+We can also separate our schemas in a separate file, like this:
 ```javascript
 //---- schemas.js ----//